 Like any issue with two sides, there’s anecdotal evidence – the proverbial “my neighbor told me…” – and there’s factual evidence based on scientific results.
 But beware, some science can be fudged to dovetail to an established belief.
 It’s always good to question the source (even this one!) as well as any preconceptions you may have.

 Want to speak to a professional about vent-free fireplaces?

 We do this for a living.

-A vent free fireplace is very much as described: it has been designed to burn without the need for venting.
-Unlike a direct vent fireplace, which vents to the outside and brings in combustion air to a sealed firebox, a vent free fireplace uses available room air to provide the oxygen necessary for combustion.
+A vent-free fireplace is very much as described: it has been designed to burn without the need for venting.
+Unlike a direct vent fireplace, which vents to the outside and brings in combustion air to a sealed firebox, a ventless fireplace uses available room air to provide the oxygen necessary for combustion.